eckoecho/Prediction-of-Product-Sales/README.md

 ## Machine Learning Model Performance:

 The Decision Tree has the better overall regression metrics (MAE, MSE, RSME), I fine-tune the model by adjusting the hyperparamater of `max_depth`.
-Deploy this model to have future predictions.
 ---
 # **Limitations & Next Steps**